-Already there is work underway in 2016/17 on early improvements and efficiencies that can be made and this has previously been reported to the Committee.
-The NEW Devon model of care work as described in 'Your future care' is currently included in the consultation and is presented as an item on the 8th November 2016 Committee agenda.
-As previously reported to the Committee South Devon and Torbay CCG are also currently consulting.
-The development of the previously discussed acute and specialist services work programme is nearing completion and details will be made available shortly.
+Already there has been work in 2016/17 on early improvements and efficiencies that can be made.
+The NEW Devon model of care work as described in 'Your future care' and the community hospital configuration work in South Devon and Torbay CCG are both subject to public consultation.
+The STP also confirms plans to review acute and specialist services as indicated above.

-In relation to the STP document, this will be finalised and published in November 2016.
+In relation to the published STP document the next step is for this to be considered and endorsed by the Boards of all the organisations involved.
 In providing a framework for a programme of transformation it is essential that there is ongoing dialogue with patients, volunteers, carers, clinicians and other staff, public, local voluntary and community sector, local authorities and political representatives.
-This dialogue will relate to the whole STP contents and will also include targeted involvement and consultation where applicable.
+There will be engagement plan is being developed for the whole STP, with targeted involvement and consultation on specific aspects of the STP where applicable.

 It is important to note that the STP is designed to build on and expedite progress with current plans as well as introducing new areas of focus.
 Work will also advance on the detailed planning in relation to each of the seven STP priorities listed in section 2 of this paper.
-In addition to noting the latest position on the Wider Devon STP, it would be useful to consider with the Scrutiny Committee how the Committee and other stakeholders and public can best be engaged in the STP going forward including a further report to Committee on 19th January 2017.
+In addition to noting the latest position on the Wider Devon STP, it would be useful to consider with the Devon Health and Wellbeing Board how it and other stakeholders and public can best be engaged in the STP going forward, including future reports to the Board.